 Common Features Of Malay Food To Know

 Some people don’t mind not knowing the ingredients in the dishes they’re eating, but some people do.
 That’s why we’re going over some of the most common features of Malay food.
-That way, you’re aware of what’s in the food, have a greater appreciation of the flavors, or maybe you want to ask the merchant to substitute one of the ingredients for something else!
+That way, you’re aware of what’s in the food and have a greater appreciation of the flavors, or maybe you want to ask the merchant to substitute one of the ingredients for something else.

 Most Used Ingredients In Malay Food

 It’s important to note that the main characteristic of Malay food is spices!
 So, if you aren’t a fan of spicy food or can’t handle spicy food, you might want to consider asking the merchant to lower the spice level when you order!